ishant2612/kauwa/README.md

 - **Deepfake Detector**: Identifies manipulated or synthetic videos.
 - **Image Context Analyzer**: Analyzes the context of images to detect inconsistencies or misleading content.

+**Note:** The Image Context Analyzer requires a secret key to function, and this key is not sharable.

 ---

 ## Working